-An operator is assigned to a 256-bit unique key, it called "operator key".
+A 256-bit unique key, called the "operator key", is assigned to an operator (a role).
 The operator key is stored together with its role and identity string in non-volatile memory.
 The key is used to authenticate the operator when it logs in.
+It is the role and the identity string from the certificate that distinguishes each operator.

-An operator also owns a unique certificate that consists of a role and an identity string, which is wrapped by the operator key using the procedure outlined by the NIST SP800-38F.
-Therefore the probability that a random attempt will succeed or a false acceptance depend on operator key.
-When the operator wants to log in, they send the certificate to the Module.
-The Module unwraps the certificate using the preloaded operator key.
-If the unwrap is successful and if the role and the identity string from the certificate both match the ones stored in the Module, the operator authentication passes.
+An operator also owns a unique operator certificate that consists of a role and an identity string, which is wrapped by the operator key dedicated to the operator using the procedure outlined by the NIST SP800-38F.
+Therefore it is assumed that a correct operator owns the operator key assigned to the operator and can wrap the certificate with the operator key.
+When the operator wants to log in, they send the wrapped certificate to the controller.
+The controller unwraps the certificate using the preloaded operator key.
+If the unwrap is successful and if the role and the identity string from the certificate both match the ones stored in the module, the operator authentication passes.
 The cryptographic services within the role are then activated.

-Authentication requires more than 35μs (actual measured value).
+Authentication requires more than 7.5ms (actual measured value).